kilojoules/windIO/README.rst

 The github repository is at https://github.com/IEAWindSystems/windIO and the online documentation is at https://ieawindsystems.github.io/windIO.

-This windIO repository including the following:
+The windIO repository includes the following:

 - Schema defining windIO components describing wind turbines and wind plants
 - Python library for validating files relative to the schema and loading the data into a Python dictionary